-Note: Apple Watch has a pressure-sensitive screen.
-After starting, the app first shows the current overview.
-For quick entry, press your finger a little harder and more sustainably on the screen.
-The quick entry will then open.
+Note: The Apple Watch has a pressure-sensitive screen.
+After launching, the app initially displays the current overview.
+To access quick input, press the screen more firmly and hold your finger down.
+The quick input screen will then open.

 Hamburg/Kiel, January 17, 2017.
-Counting steps, checking messages, checking appointments – digital timepieces have long been able to do more than just display the time and date.
-Now the first health applications reach the wrist: The Apple Watch, the first intelligent watch, now supports the self-management of chronic headaches.
-This is made possible by the therapy-supporting migraine app, which is being developed at the Kiel Pain Clinic under the direction of Prof. Dr. Hartmut Göbel was developed and is made available nationwide in cooperation with the Techniker Krankenkasse (TK).
-With the help of the migraine app, you can, among other things, document pain patterns and medication intake, explore types of headaches and identify possible reasons for intervention within therapy.
-Since its launch in December 2016, more than 10,000 people have already used this freely available and free application, initially on an iOS basis.
-This will also be available for Android from spring.
-It is specifically tailored to the needs of migraine and headache patients and not only records the course on a scientific basis with active data entry.
-It analyzes these, informs the user and reacts appropriately to alarming signals.
-The app also provides information about active behavioral measures and shows how the desired health goal can be achieved under medical supervision.
-It was developed based on decades of experience by specialized scientists, care experts and those affected.
+Counting steps, checking messages, managing appointments – digital timepieces can do much more than just display the time and date.
+Now, the first health applications are reaching the wrist: The Apple Watch is now the first smartwatch to support the self-management of chronic headaches.
+This is made possible by the therapy-supporting migraine app, developed at the Kiel Pain Clinic under the direction of Prof. Dr. Hartmut Göbel and made available nationwide in cooperation with the Techniker Krankenkasse (TK) health insurance company.
+The migraine app allows users to document pain patterns and medication intake, explore headache types, and identify potential intervention points within the therapy.
+Since its launch in December 2016, more than 10,000 people have already used this freely available and free application, initially on iOS.
+It will also be available for Android starting this spring.
+It is specifically tailored to the needs of migraine and headache patients and not only records the course of their condition based on scientific principles through active data input, but also analyzes this data, informs the user, and reacts appropriately to alarming signals.
+The app also provides information on proactive behavioral measures and shows how the desired health goal can be achieved under medical supervision.
+It was developed collaboratively by specialized scientists, healthcare professionals, and patients based on decades of experience.

-Headache characteristics can now be recorded on the smartwatch with a tap on the wrist, without having to reach for a smartphone.
-The course of treatment is analyzed individually.
-The migraine app - unique in the world - provides migraine and headache patients with an immediate analysis of the course and success of the doctor-led treatment with a connection to the Apple Watch.
+On the smartwatch, the headache features can now be recorded with a tap on the wrist without having to grab a smartphone.
+The course of the treatment is analyzed individually.
+Because the migraine app- unique in the world- provides the migraine and headache patients an immediate course and success analysis of the medical guided treatment with connection to the Apple Watch.

 .